Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Decision rights should reflect current organizational capability, not ideology.

+## The Real Architects May Be the Decision-Makers

+Organizations often assume that architecture is created by architects.

+In reality, architecture is shaped by everyone who makes decisions with long-term consequences.

+A Product Owner who prioritizes a local solution over a shared capability shapes the architecture.

+A manager who funds one platform and not another shapes the architecture.

+A security function that defines mandatory controls shapes the architecture.

+A delivery team that introduces a new technology shapes the architecture.

+An architect may provide direction, but the resulting architecture is created through the decisions the organization actually makes.

+> Perhaps the real architects in an organization are the people who hold the decision rights.

+This does not make formal architecture roles irrelevant.

+It makes their purpose clearer.

+Architects help ensure that important decisions are informed, coherent, and connected across the enterprise.

 ## Architecture Should Design the Decision System

 Architecture is more than designing systems.